 At the end of the year, students will be awarded a Diploma in Traditional Foot Reflexology (recognised by all the major health insurance companies) and will be able to start their own practice.

-The new term is starting on the 7th and 8th of September 2019 at the Base Enterprise Centre – Stranorlar, Co.
+The new term is starting on the 8nd and 9th of September at the Base Enterprise Centre – Stranorlar, Co.
 Donegal.
-It’s a part-time course, so participants only have to attend classes one weekend per month.
 Enrolment is open now at www.irishschoolofreflexology.com

 “The demand for Reflexology is growing,” says Tatiana Grosso Lawless, Principal of the Irish School of Reflexology.